-Bill C-65, An Act to amend the Controlled Drugs and Substances Act (short title: Respect for Communities Act),1 was introduced in the House of Commons on 6 June 2013 by the Honourable Leona Aglukkaq, who was Minister of Health at the time.
+Bill C-2, An Act to amend the Controlled Drugs and Substances Act (short title: Respect for Communities Act), was introduced in the House of Commons on 17 October 2013 by the Honourable Rona Ambrose, Minister of Health.
+It was referred to the Standing Committee on Public Safety and National Security on 19 June 2014, and was reported back to the House of Commons without amendment on 18 November 2014.
+The bill passed third reading in the House of Commons on 23 March 2015 and received first reading in the Senate on 24 March 2015.